AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 If you want an Islamic Account, you need to first sign up for a Retail or Pro Account and then contact customer support so that they can convert your account to swap-free Islamic status.
 Such requests are processed within 2 days.

-The leverage and fees for this account are the same as the Retail and Pro Account except that it does not charge a fee when you hold a position overnight.
+The leverage and fees for this account are the same as the Retail and Pro Account except that it does not charge a fee when you hold a position overnight for a grace period of 5 days, after which swap fees apply.

 Note that AvaTrade Islamic Account holders are not allowed to trade FX currency pairs of ZAR, MXN, TRY, RUB, and any Cryptocurrencies.
 Additionally, Islamic customers pay increased spread fees on all trades.